symphonycms/members/README.markdown

 # Members

-- Version: 1.4
-- Author: Symphony Team
-- Release Date: 3rd September, 2014
-- Requirements: Symphony 2.4

-Frontend membership extension for Symphony CMS.
-This version represents `1.4` which is considered stable.
+> Frontend membership extension for Symphony CMS.

 ## Installation and Setup